Financing your new business

 You could get up to $750,000 in loans to help you buy a farm.

-Apply for a loan to help fund your agricultural business.
+Apply for a variety of lending products to help start or grow your agricultural business.

 - Nunavut Business Credit Corporation

-If you live in Nunavut, you could get up to $1 million to start or grow a business there.
+You could get up to $1 million to start or grow a business in Nunavut.

 - Ontario Disability Support Program: Employment Supports